ivanhofer/sveltekit-typescript-showcase/README.md

 Like you already have seen in the example from [TS-tipp #4](#4-use-opaque-types-for-unique-types), strings are really generic and can hold any kind of data.
-Luckily `TypeScript` is flexible enough to let us define whick shape we expect the data.
+Luckily `TypeScript` is flexible enough to let us define which shape we expect the data.

 > [Example](https://github.com/ivanhofer/sveltekit-typescript-showcase/blob/main/src/models/tagged-template-literals.model.ts)